-N. POPULATION AND HOUSING IMPA ACT SOURCE WOULD THE PROJECT: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Induce substantial unplanned popu area, either directly (for example, b homes and businesses) or indirectl through extension of roads or other y proposing new y (for example, 1, 3, 4 Displace substantial numbers of ex people, necessitating the construct housing elsewhere?
-0 0 1, 2, 3, 4 a-b) Less Than Significant Impact.
-Development of future single-family residences with an allowed accessory dwelling unit would not induce substantial population growth or displace existing housing or people as defined under CEQA.
+N. POPULATION AND HOUSING IMPA ACT SOURCE WOULD THE PROJECT: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Induce substantial unplanned popularea, either directly (for example, b homes and businesses) or indirectly through extension of roads or other y proposing new y (for example, \boxtimes 1, 3, 4 b) Displace substantial numbers of expeople, necessitating the construct housing elsewhere?
+1, 2, 3, 4 a-b) Less Than Significant Impact.
+The possible future development of single-family residences on each lot would not induce substantial population growth or displace existing housing or people as defined under CEQA.